-In addition, under our plan of reorganization, holders of the Floating Rate Notes and the 67/8% Notes who were accredited investors received a pro-rata right to participate in an offering of up to \$35 million in new common units, which we refer to as the rights offering, which was equal to 84% of the outstanding common units following the completion of the rights offering at a price per common unit of \$0.14.
+In addition, under our plan of reorganization, holders of the Floating Rate Notes and the 67/s% Notes who were accredited investors received a pro-rata right to participate in an offering of up to \$35 million in new common units, which we refer to as the rights offering, which was equal to 84% of the outstanding common units following the completion of the rights offering at a price per common unit of \$0.14.
 Subject to certain conditions, Avenue agreed to purchase any unsubscribed common units.
 In consideration of this obligation, Avenue received a backstop fee equal to 10% of the then outstanding common units, or 30,000,000 common units.
 No additional cash consideration was paid by Avenue for the 30,000,000 units received as a backstop fee.
 In addition, Avenue acquired 176,131,368 common units in the rights offering at a price per common unit of \$0.14.
-Avenue also received 4,260,449 common units in exchange for the release of their claims on the Floating Rate Notes, 3,198,353 common units in exchange for the release of their claims on the Floating Rate Notes.
-Tennenbaum Multi-Strategy Fund SPV (Cayman) Ltd., or Tennenbaum, acquired 19,540,080 common units in the rights offering at a price per common unit of \$0.14 and received 445,014 common units in exchange for the release of its claims on the Floating Rate Notes.
-Southpaw Credit Opportunity Master Fund LP acquired 21,613,032 common units in the rights offering at a price per common unit of \$0.14 and received 1,272,237 common units in exchange for the release of their claims on the Floating Rate Notes.
-Wilshire Institutional Master Fund SPC - Wilshire Southpaw Opportunity Segregated Portfolio acquired 546,840 common units in the rights offering at a price per common units in exchange for the release of their claims on the Floating Rate Notes.
-GPC 76, LLC received 90,931 common units in exchange for the release of their claims on the Floating Rate Notes.
+Avenue also received 4,260,449 common units in exchange for the release of their claims on the Floating Rate Notes, 3,198,353 common units in exchange for the release of their claims on the Subordinated Notes.
+Tennenbaum Multi-Strategy Fund SPV (Cayman) Ltd., or Tennenbaum, acquired 19,540,080 common units in the rights offering at a price per common unit of \$0.14 and received 445,014 common units in exchange for the release of its claims on the Floating Rate Notes and 724,951 common units in exchange for the release of its claims on the 67/s% Notes.
+Southpaw Credit Opportunity Master Fund LP acquired 21,613,032 common units in the rights offering at a price per common units in the rights offering at a price per common units in the rights offering at a price per common units in the rights offering at a price per common units in the rights offering at a price per common units in the rights offering at a price per common units in the rights offering at a price per common units in the rights offering at a price per common units in the rights offering at a price per common units in the rights offering at a price per common unit of \$0.14 and 32,189 common units in ex